 Technically, lambskin, as well as genuine leather, are real leathers.
 But lambskin leather is of the topmost quality when it’s full-grain leather.
 But it can be available as genuine leather when the lowest quality lambskin leather pieces are bonded together making one skin.

 Both pieces of leather perform differently.
-If we talk about protection against chills then cowhide is the better choice as it is heavy and provides warmth as compared to lambskin which is lightweight and porous likely to perform less when compared.
+If we talk about protection against chills then cowhide leather is the better choice as it is heavy and provides warmth as compared to lambskin which is lightweight and porous and likely to perform less when compared.
 But if we talk about the appearance, lambskin is smooth and soft, making it look luxurious and expensive.

 Lambskins are finer than sheepskins.
 But in performance sheepskin tends to absorb less water due to its slightly non-porous nature, while lambskin being porous tends to absorb more liquids and moisture.
 So if you think about ‘is lamb leather good quality’ you have the answer.

 Lambskin leather is made of young sheep also known as lambs.